wangzc1233/Prot2Chat/README.md

 Download new adapter_weight and lora_weight from https://drive.google.com/file/d/1vb4K2oufxzyS5BeO25hyaJBY9hqR7dn4/view?usp=drive_link.
 (It also includes the modified ProteinMPNN we used.)

+You can also find and download the model weight files at https://huggingface.co/zcw51699/prot2chat/tree/main/zcw51699/prot2chat.

 Don't forget to place the downloaded model and weight files in the specified folders.
 For example, put the ProteinMPNN in `prot2chat/ProteinMPNN`.
 ## Prepare input data